muquit/go-xbuild-go/README.md

 go install github.com/muquit/go-xbuild-go@latest
 go-xbuild-go -version
 ```
-Download `platforms.txt` file.
+* Download `platforms.txt` file.
 It must be copied to your pojrect's root
+* You can create it with `go tool dist list` if you want and comment out
+platforms yo do not want

 ## Download

 Download pre-compiled binaries from
 [Releases](https://github.com/muquit/go-xbuild-go/releases) page

-Download `platforms.txt` file.
+* Download `platforms.txt` file.
 It must be copied to your pojrect's root
+* You can create it with `go tool dist list` if you want and comment out
+platforms yo do not want

 ## Building from source